simi/omniauth-facebook/README.md

 2. extract the authorization code contained in it
 3. and hit Facebook and obtain an access token which will get placed in the `request.env['omniauth.auth']['credentials']` hash.

+## Client-side Flow with Facebook Android and ioS SDK

+A long lived access token is returned by the native sdks.
+This flow is supported by sending an "access_token" query parameter to your callback.
+This token is then verified with facebook using your client_id and client_secret before being used.
+Be sure to leave CSRF protection on for this method of authentication.

 ## Token Expiry

 The expiration time of the access token you obtain will depend on which flow you are using.